aayushk9/BlogConnect/README.md

 Question 3: Can we expect some future improvements?

 Answer 3: Absolutely!
 We are constantly striving to improve and enhance our BlogConnect newsletter to provide an even better experience for our subscribers.
-Currently we are working to improved design and layout.
+Currently we are working to improve design and layout.

 ## Feedback